The purpose of computing is insight, not numbers.

 Answer: If packages are viewed as tools for specific tasks, the obvious candidate would be a toolbox.
 However, as individual R functions can also be viewed as tools (see Section 1.2.2), every package is a toolbox in itself.
 Thus, this line of thinking leads to an elaborate system of Matryoshka dolls: Swiss-knife-like tools in toolboxes, that are contained in more elaborate toolboxes.
-Before we get too dizzy, we should remind ourselves that computers essentially are universal machines with many layers of systems, each of which can be described in terms of the tool vs. toolbox analogy.
+Before we get too dizzy, we should remind ourselves that computers essentially are universal machines with many layers of inter-related systems, each of which can be described in terms of the tool vs. toolbox analogy.
 Thus, all such descriptions are somewhat arbitrary and crucially depend on our current perspective and interests.

-- Find out how you can view the packages currently installed in your R library and the packages currently loaded when you start R.
+- Find out how you can view the packages currently installed in your R library and the packages that are being pre-loaded when you start R.

 Hint: There are R commands for this, but your GUI/IDE also provides access to and information about packages.

 - There are multiple R packages that define a

-?filter()to find at least 2 corresponding packages.
+?filter()to find at least two corresponding packages.
 How could you call the corresponding

 1.1.4 Getting ready

 We start our first session by creating an R script (with the file extension

 To facilitate finding information in a script, always structure it by inserting explicit headings, plenty of space between different parts, and meaningful comments (i.e., lines preceded by the